Chris Rose chris@campaignstrategy.co.uk (updated 29th October 2018)

 Presentation on values by me at ECF Conference in Oxford

-Some reports and articles and blogs
+Some reports and articles and blogs with values content

 General/ Strategic/ Tactical